Dr. Yure Maia dies at the age of 44 - Acorda Cidade

 The family’s story was published on several news sites and television programs, in addition to being told through the psychologist’s Instagram, which deals with themes related to motherhood and children’s education.

-According to Margareth Cedraz, the burial will take place at the Centro de Velório PAX Bahia, located at Avenida Centenário, number 291, in the neighborhood SIM, at 7:30 pm.
+According to Margareth Cedraz, the wake will take place at the Centro de Velório PAX Bahia, located at Avenida Centenário, number 291, in the neighborhood SIM, at 7:30 pm.

 With information from journalist Maylla Nunes of Acorda Cidade.